senchabot-opensource/docs/docs/twitch-bot/getting-started.md

+# Getting Started

+---

-# Senchabot - Twitch Usage Manual
+Senchabot - Twitch Usage Manual

 ## Commands

 ### Invite to Your Twitch Channel

 Invite the bot to your channel by writing the command in [Senchabot](https://twitch.tv/senchabot/)'s chat.

 ```
 !invite [your_channel_name]